Raknoche/Raknoche.github.io/_posts/2016-10-10-Time-Series-Analysis.md

 # <a name="Evaluating"></a> Evaluating an ARIMA model

-As we've seen above, most time series analyses exploit the correlations between adjacent values to forecast future data.
-Since this model is trained on dependent data, common validation techniques such as [Leave-One-Out cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) are not applicable when evaluating the model's performance.
-Instead, we can evaluate our model's performance using the follow steps:
+As we've seen in this post, most time series analyses exploit the correlations between adjacent values to forecast future data.
+Since these models are trained on dependent data, common validation techniques such as [Leave-One-Out cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) are not applicable when evaluating the models' performance.
+Instead, we can evaluate each model's performance using the follow steps:

 1) Fit the model using data up to a specific time, denoted by $$x_T$$.